eh3323/Repos_and_In-class_Projects/README.md

 Here are some meaningful projects that I have done so far.
 I'll list brief descriptions for each of the projects down below.
 Codes in detail can be viewed in corresponding files.
 1. DL_proj

-This is just a really classical image identification, specifically cloth identification, reproduction that I have done to deepen my understanding toward deep learning and how exactly it works on code.
+A really classical image identification, specifically cloth identification, reproduction that I have done to deepen my understanding toward deep learning and how exactly it works on code.
 Through this project I learned some technical skills on Pytorch.

 2. CSCI-UA 472 proj1

-I Write two programs that solves the Best Independent Set problem.
+Wrote two programs that solves the Best Independent Set problem.
 I used two approaches: The first used iterative deepening; The second used simple hill climbing with random restart.
 The “Best Independent Set” problem is defined as follows:
 Input: An undirected graph G, in which each vertex is marked by a positive value ;
 and a target value T.